 The largest island in the Galapagos is Isabela Island.
 To me it looks like it is shaped like a seahorse which makes me like it even more.
 We continued our adventure by visiting Isabela Island for a few nights to discover a little more of what the Galápagos has to offer and it didn’t disappoint!

-How to Get to Isabela Island, Galapagos
+How To Get To Isabela Island, Galapagos

 Since you can stay on Isabela island, there is a ferry that travels there twice a day from the island of Santa Cruz.
 You can buy your tickets from one of the stands by the pier.
 We used the ferry company, Gaviota.